Want to take quizzes and track your credits?

 Yes.
 For example, if a patient is overdue for a mammogram, the medical assistant or nurse can talk to the patient, pend the mammogram order, and help the patient make the appointment.
 This discussion between the patient and nurse or medical assistant follows your practice's standing orders.
 In some settings, care provided by established standing orders does not require physician signatures for each test.
 The panel manager's training and licensure will determine their scope of practice, based on state law.

 My EHR does not have a health maintenance template.
 How can we use in-reach to manage care gaps for patients in our practice?

-Prior to the patient's visit, your care team can review the patient's chart to identify care gaps and discuss them with the patient during the visit.
+Before the patient's visit, your care team can review the patient's chart to identify care gaps and discuss them with the patient during the visit.
 Using pre-visit planning tools and checklists will help the care team manually identify gaps and upcoming preventive care needs.

 There is no “one size fits all” solution.

 One “best” way to approach panel management does not exist; different practices and organizations succeed with various approaches to both in-reach and out-reach.
-Some practices empower reception staff to schedule appointments if they see that patients need preventive care or are overdue for their lab testing based on their last HbA1c.
-Others have MAs or nurses who address care gaps or schedule upcoming preventive appointments during the rooming process.
+Some practices empower their reception team to schedule appointments if they see that patients need preventive care or are overdue for their lab testing based on their last HbA1c.
+Others have medical assistants or nurses who address care gaps or schedule upcoming preventive appointments during the rooming process.
 Some practices have care managers or health coaches contact patients when they miss appointments or are overdue for preventive or chronic condition management.
 Assess your practice and your resources, and create a model that will work best for you and your patients.